How to use GNS3, GNS3 Terminology, and Overview

 Labeling/showing interface names

 By default, GNS3 does not display interface names.
 To show interface names, click Show/hide interface labels.
 It toggles the current state.
-For example, if interface names are visible, clicking it will hide them.
-Or if interface names are hidden, clicking it will show them.
+For example, if interface names are visible, clicking will hide them.
+If they are invisible, clicking will show them.
+You can also add notes.
+To add a note, click Add a note.
+The following image shows how to show and hide interface names and add a note.

 labeling devices